TritonDataCenter/sdc-adminui/README.md

  * Start with UFDS integration - as this is one of the few new APIs available and is less likely to change.
 Focus on Groups/Users/Customers.

+# Security Guidelines

+ * Ensure that minimum number of required services are listening on interfaces.
+   For example, if front-ending node with nginx (dont know why you would) then please bind adminui to localhost rather than 0.0.0.0:randomport

 # TODO